 On Thursday, April 12, U.S. President Franklin D. Roosevelt died of a cerebral hemorrhage.
 The next day, Hitler, buoyed by the news of FDR’s death, proclaimed, “Berlin will remain German.
 Vienna will be German again.”
-But some German newspapers had already declared the war lost.

 While returning to Heilbronn, the 10th Armored ran into stiff resistance by Hitler Youth and old men who had formed a unit of the Volksturm at Öhringen, a small city between Crailsheim and Heilbronn.
 It took a concentrated barrage of “time on target” artillery fire to subdue the fanatical defenders, and resistance in the city collapsed on April 13.